 Also check our page containing the detailed information about GDP of Punjab

 Punjab Agriculture University (PAU) is one of the renowned agriculture universities in India, which has made a significant contribution to the development of agriculture in Punjab.
-PAU organizers Kisan Mela at the main campus of university at Ludhiana and some other cities of the state.
+It palyed an important role in bringing the green revolution in the country and to make the country self sufficient in the production of food grains.

 Area under Agriculture